- Introduction

 To import a widget, you should:

-- In the popup, you will be prompted to upload the JSON file.
+- In the pop-up, you will be prompted to upload the JSON file.
 Drag and drop a file from your computer, then click the "Import" to add a widget to the widget bundle;

-- The widget is imported to the bundle.
+- The widget is imported.

 Deleting Widget